 Read on to learn more.

 Your typical day as a Fellow begins at Westmont College, where you’ll be housed for the summer.
 After a delicious breakfast, buses take you down the road a few miles for training at the Academy, or to the downtown performance venues for rehearsal.
 During an orchestra week, instrumental fellows attend rehearsals throughout the morning.
 Solo pianists spend the morning practicing in their individual studios at the Academy.
-Vocal pianists and singers attend morning rehearsals and lessons at Westmont.
+Vocal pianists and singers attend morning rehearsals and lessons.

 Around noon, all Fellows break for lunch.
 During the week, the afternoon is spent in some combination of training: masterclasses, private lessons, coaching, practice, or rehearsals.
 The whole group reunites at Westmont for an early dinner, followed on most evenings by either a performance or rehearsal.